esa-tu-darmstadt/SCAIE-V-2.0/README.md

 for RISC-V Processors"

 ## Do you have further questions?
-For any questions, remarks or complaints, you can reach me at  damian@esa.tu-darmstadt.de. :)
+For any questions, remarks or complaints, you can reach us at {damian,meisel}@esa.tu-darmstadt.de. :)